 What we did:

-Pure Skies air pollution control equipment reduced PM2.5 and PM10 about 57% and 40%, respectively, at a 2000 MW thermal power plant.
+Pure Skies air pollution control equipment reduced PM2.5 and PM10 about 57% and 40%, respectively, at a 2000 MW thermal power plant station.

-One of Devic Earth’s partners, a 2000 MW coal thermal power station, wanted to improve ambient air quality at one of their plants.
+One of Devic Earth’s partners, a 2000 MW coal based thermal power plant, wanted to improve ambient air quality at one of their plants.
 The plant was already equipped with the latest air pollution control equipment and followed best practices for managing fugitive emissions.

 Despite these measures, air quality measured inside the plant inside was poor.
 Particulate matter – PM2.5 and PM10 – were 101 and 215μg/m3, respectively, averaged over one week.
 This is much higher than what is recommended by the National Ambient Air Quality Standards (PM2.5 < 60 μg/m3 & PM10 < 100 μg/m3) and 5 to 10 times higher than standards of the World Health Organization..